ionux/ok_json/README.md

 ## Description

-Simple, light, clean, and fully RFC 8259-compliant JSON parser suitable for embedded, memory-constrained, and safety-critical projects.
-Written in pure C99 for maximum portability and exhaustively tested.
+This goals for this project are to be a simple, light, clean, and fully RFC 8259-compliant and fully MISRA C:2012-compliant JSON parser suitable for embedded, memory-constrained, and safety-critical projects.
+It is written in pure C99 for maximum portability with no external library dependencies.
+Test coverage is robust and currently sits above 90% with the goal of 100% coverage by version 1.0.0 release.
-Zero external library dependencies (`stdio.h`, `string.h`, and `ctype.h` are
-not used).
-Designed with safety-critical coding standards (MISRA C:2012) in mind.

 ## Quick Start